 allowing the physical room to be described in

-and package details to be in
+and rate features and package details to be in

 If you define both the room data and package data for a single room or Room Bundle, Google includes both in the ad output, separated by a hyphen.